Dexter Morgan: Season two

 In season two, Dexter is so haunted by killing his own brother that he cannot resume killing.
 To make matters worse, Debra, traumatized by her ordeal with the Ice Truck Killer, moves in with Dexter, which hinders his secret life.
 Dexter's nemesis, Sergeant James Doakes (Erik King), harbors lingering suspicions about Dexter's possible connection with the Ice Truck Killer, and he begins to tail Dexter everywhere.
 To throw him off, Dexter reluctantly refrains from killing for a month.
 Just as Dexter finds a chance to kill again, over 30 bodies (Dexter's victims) are found in a Miami harbor, provoking a massive search for the so-called "Bay Harbor Butcher".

 Rita soon figures out that Dexter has been lying to her and concludes that Dexter is a heroin addict; Dexter vaguely confesses to having "an addiction" in order to hide his real secret.
 Rita forces him to attend Narcotics Anonymous meetings, where he meets Lila Tournay (Jaime Murray), who becomes his sponsor.
 Lila convinces him to explore his past, and while under extreme duress after confronting and killing his mother's murderer, his relationship with Lila becomes sexual.
 Dexter confesses to Rita, who dumps him.
 Lila becomes obsessed with Dexter, believing he is her soulmate.
 Eventually, however, Dexter's desire to be with Astor and Cody compels him to ask for Rita's forgiveness; she grants it, and they get back together.
 Dexter learns that Lila is in fact a sociopath who attends NA meetings to vicariously experience emotions she is incapable of feeling, and tells her to leave him alone.
 Lila retaliates by framing Dexter's colleague and friend Angel Batista (David Zayas) for rape, though he is eventually cleared.

 Doakes' suspicions subside some when he realizes that Dexter is attending Narcotics Anonymous, but he begins to suspect this is a cover for an even worse secret.
 As Doakes gets closer to discovering the truth, Dexter provokes him into a physical altercation at work, resulting in Doakes' suspension.
-In "The British Invasion", Doakes finally catches Dexter in the act of disposing of a dismembered body in the Florida Everglades.
+In "Resistance Is Futile", Doakes finally catches Dexter in the act of disposing of a dismembered body in the Florida Everglades.
 Dexter is forced to take Doakes captive and sets about framing him.
 Lila discovers the cabin in the Everglades where Dexter is holding Doakes and blows it up (with Doakes inside), to protect Dexter.
 The police eventually find Doakes' charred body, surrounded by Dexter's murderous paraphernalia, and conclude that Doakes was the Bay Harbor Butcher, much to Dexter's relief.

 Dexter pretends to want to run away with Lila, but she soon discovers that he intends to kill her.
 Lila kidnaps Astor and Cody, and when Dexter finds them at her house, she sets it on fire and leaves the three of them locked inside.
 Dexter manages to save the children and escape unhurt.
 Weeks later, he follows Lila to Paris, where he thanks her for showing him his "true self" before killing her.